hanabi/hanabi.github.io/Reference.md

 * For example, in a 3-player game:
   * On the stacks, all of the 1's are played **except** for red 1.
   * Cathy has no clued cards in her hand.
   * Alice clues Cathy number 1, which only touches her newest (slot 1) card.
-This card is a blue 1, so Cathy will assume that it is a red 1.
+This card is a blue 1, but Cathy will assume that it is a red 1.
   * Bob blind-plays his *Finesse Position* card, and it is a playable blue 2.
   * Cathy now knows that her 1 must not be red 1, or else Bob would not have blind-played anything.
 The 1 must be some other trash card.
 * Just like normal *Bluffs*, *Trash Bluffs* can only be done while in *Bluff Seat*.